 Do NOT use excessive force when connecting the field piping and make sure the piping is aligned properly.
-Deformed pipes can cause the unit to malfunction.
+Deformation of the piping can cause malfunctioning of the unit.

 1 Remove the thermal insulation of the hydraulic block.
-Open the automatic air purge valve on the pump by one turn.
+Open the vent valve on the pump by one turn.
 Afterwards put the thermal insulation back on the hydraulic block.